 Documentation

 The ECOS Web Audit is an analytical tool for the technical assessment of websites.
-The system consolidates technically measurable indicators into a Composite Index evaluating Efficiency, Sustainability (Clean), Openness, and Security (Safe).
+It combines measurable indicators into a composite index covering Efficiency, Sustainability (Clean), Openness, and Security (Safe).

-The technical implementation is based on a modular architecture utilizing cloud services for hosting, data storage, and backend functions.
+The technical implementation is based on a modular architecture using cloud services for hosting, data storage, and backend functions.

-Due to its modular structure, the audit engine or API can be used independently of the web app's code – for example, to build a custom REST API or to connect it to a different frontend.
+Due to its modular structure, the audit engine and API can be used independently of the web app — for example, to build a custom REST API or connect it to a different frontend.

-• Efficiency (Efficient): This area evaluates the volume of transferred data and the number of HTTP requests.
-Results are benchmarked against global averages to provide performance context.
+• Efficiency (Efficient): Evaluates the volume of transferred data and the number of HTTP requests.
+Results are benchmarked against global averages for performance context.
 (PageSpeed Insights, HTTP Archive)

-• Sustainability (Clean): Focuses on the ecological balance of the website.
+• Sustainability (Clean): Measures the ecological footprint of the website.
 The carbon footprint is calculated based on data volume and the energy mix of the hosting data center.
-Additionally, the server location is identified via IP lookup.
+The server location is identified via IP lookup.
 (CO2.js, The Green Web Foundation, AbuseIPDB)

-• Openness (Open): This index measures accessibility and Search Engine Optimization (SEO).
-The goal is to ensure technical accessibility for people with disabilities and the general findability of information.
+• Openness (Open): Measures accessibility and Search Engine Optimization (SEO).
+The goal is to ensure technical accessibility for people with disabilities and the general findability of content.
 (PageSpeed Insights)

-• Security (Safe): The rating is composed of infrastructure reputation and implemented security features.
-While reputation is checked against blacklists, SSL certificates and Content Security Policies (CSP) are analyzed through a proprietary logic.
+• Security (Safe): Combines infrastructure reputation and implemented security features.
+Reputation is checked against blacklists; SSL certificates and Content Security Policies (CSP) are analyzed through a proprietary logic.
 (AbuseIPDB, Google Web Risk API, HTTP Observatory Scoring Methodology)

-The four areas are not isolated metrics; they reinforce each other.
-Efficient programming directly reduces energy consumption through smaller data volumes (Clean).
-Simultaneously, lean code improves loading times, boosting both accessibility and visibility (Open).
+The four areas are not isolated metrics — they reinforce each other.
+Efficient code directly reduces energy consumption through smaller data volumes (Clean).
+Lean code also improves loading times, boosting both accessibility and visibility (Open).

-Similarly, robust security standards (Safe) increase infrastructure reliability, while a clean technical foundation ensures maintainability and long-term sustainability.
-The ECOS audit demonstrates that optimizations in one area usually have positive ripple effects throughout the entire system.
+Robust security standards (Safe) increase infrastructure reliability, while a clean technical foundation supports long-term maintainability.
+Improvements in one area tend to have positive effects across the whole system.

 Composition of the ECOS ScoreECOS Score Display100Scores25%ECOS Score Display100Efficiency25%ECOS Score Display100Clean25%ECOS Score Display100Open25%ECOS Score Display100Safe40% (10%)ECOS Score Display100Performance30% (7.5%)ECOS Score Display100Best Practices30% (7.5%)ECOS Score Display100Network50% (12.5%)ECOS Score Display100Accessible50% (12.5%)ECOS Score Display100SEO50% (12.5%)ECOS Score Display100Trust50% (12.5%)ECOS Score Display100Secure50% (3.75%)ECOS Score Display100Requests50% (3.75%)ECOS Score Display100Data Weight50% (6.25%)ECOS Score Display100Webrisk50% (6.25%)ECOS Score Display100IP Check